 - What is an online learner community?

 An online learner community is a group of people who learn together and support each other on the internet.
-It's like a virtual classroom or study group where you can ask questions, get help, and share ideas without being in the same place. - How do I join an oline learning community?
+It's like a virtual classroom or study group where you can ask questions, get help, and share ideas without being in the same place. - How do I join an online learning community?

 Most online learning communities are part of courses or run on apps like Slack, Discord, or Facebook.
 Check if your school or course offers one, or search for public groups based on what you want to learn.
 If you can't find one, you can even start your own with a few friends. - What can I do if my study group goes silent?